dotnet/roslyn/docs/features/patterns.md

 * "Views", or user-written operator "is", is useful for treating, for example, json as if it is an application-specific data structure.
 Pattern matching is very convenient for dispatching in an actors framework.

-## A Open Issues

-*	Pattern matching with anonymous types.
-*	Pattern matching with arrays.
-*	Pattern matching with List<T>, Dictionary<K, V>
-*	How should the type `dynamic` interact with pattern matching?
-*	In what situations should the compiler be required by specification to warn about a match that must fail.
-E.g. switch on a `byte` but case label is out of range?
-*	Should it be possible to name the whole matched thing in a property and/or recursive pattern, like `case Point p (2, int x):` ?